splunk/fabric-logger/README.md

 2. Configuration:

 fabric-logger requires some configuration to connect to your blockchain.
-You will need to fill out the `.env` file or set the appropriate environment variables.
+You will need to provide a configuration file fabriclogger.yaml or set the appropriate environment variables.
 See the section below for a list of environment variables.

 You will also need to update the `network.yaml` with appropriate values for you system.